junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 And he's right.

 "So...
 'Hello'?
+Seriously?
 To whom?"
 Dean is both irritated and so confused.

 The last one in the alarm is a "B", and it's next to a young boy named Sven Berg from Scandinavia.